Why Regular Fertilizing is Important

 Your lawn is made of up of thousands of living grass plants that need to be properly nourished to stay green and full, fight off invading weeds, and be more resistant to disease.
 A well-fed lawn will also require less watering because it will build a deeper root system that’s better able to seek out water deeper in the soil.
 So, when do you need to feed your grass?
 Just follow this simple lawn fertilizing schedule.

-In the North, where cool-season grass types like Kentucky bluegrass, perennial ryegrass, and fescues are dominant, you’ll want to fertilize your lawn twice in the spring and twice again in the fall.
-Each feeding should be spaced 6 to 8 weeks apart.
+In Canada, where cool-season grass types like Kentucky bluegrass, perennial ryegrass, and fescues are dominant, you’ll want to fertilize your lawn twice in the spring and once again in the fall.
+Each feeding should be spaced at least 6 to 8 weeks apart.
 If your cool-season lawn is still green and actively growing in the summer, you can continue to give it lawn fertilizer during the summer months (again, making sure to space feedings 6 to 8 weeks apart).
-However, if you grass goes dormant (turns brown) during summer heat and drought, temporarily stop feeding until it greens up and starts to grow again in the early fall.
+However, if your grass goes dormant (turns brown) during summer heat and drought, temporarily stop feeding until it greens up and starts to grow again in the early fall.